lorin/epidemic-register/README.md

 It's true.
 There's no way to beat the CAP theorem if your system needs *linearizable* consistency.
 Gilbert and Lynch proved that it's impossible to have all three properties.

-If we weaken the consistency requirements from linearizable to sequential consistency, that it becomes possible to beat the CAP theorem with certain distributed data structures.
-The *epidemic register* is one such
+There's a weaker form of consistency, called sequentialy consistency.
+Easing the restriction from linearizable to sequential consistency doesn't save you in the general case, you still can't beat the CAP theorem.
+However, it turns out that there is a simple distributed data structure called an *epidemic register* which is sequentially consistent, available, and partition tolerant!

-example: you can have sequential consistency, available, and partition tolerance with it!
+This repo uses the *epidemic register* as a pedagogical example to cover different concepts in distributed systems theory:

+* registers
+* epidemic protocols
+* CAP theorem
+* consistency models
+* TLA+ formal modeling language (including PlusCal and refinement mapping)
+* Alloy formal modeling language

 This post uses that register as an example to explain the CAP theorem, as well as illustrate how to do some formal specifying use TLA+ and Alloy.